abdousameh/nest-js-example/README.md

   }
 ```

-The <em>UPLOAD_OPTIONS</em> are definde in the <em>global.env.ts</em> file.
+The <em>UPLOAD_OPTIONS</em> are defined in the <em>global.env.ts</em> file.
 In the example, there is a filter file example.
 Only jpg, jpeg and png files are accepted.
 The other files are rejected.
+For testing this functionality with Postman, we have to select another Avatar image in the request <em>7 - Upload Avatar</em>.

 # 5 - Exception filter